Dave Peyton left unique legacy at The Herald-Dispatch

 Such a life was the one lived by Dave Peyton, a former reporter and columnist for The Herald-Dispatch and Huntington Advertiser who died Wednesday at 76.
 Peyton left behind his wife, Suzy, and son, Dave Jr. He also left behind a legacy and a fandom in journalism, music and life.

-Hundreds of people took to social media and elsewhere Wednesday evening after hearing Peyton had passed away earlier in the day.
-The words “icon” and “giant” were used to describe his place in West Virginia journalism.
+Hundreds of people took to social media and elsewhere after hearing Peyton had passed away.
+The words “icon” and “giant” described his place in West Virginia journalism.

 “From his thoughtful columns to his marvelous music and his great sense of humor, he was a wonderful man!” wrote Jackie Jadrnak, who worked at the Advertiser with Peyton in the late 1970s.